 Robert Wood Johnson Foundation (RWJF)

-Supports multiyear research and innovative programs designed to move the needle on community health.
+The Robert Wood Johnson Foundation supports multiyear research and innovative programs designed to move the needle on community health.
 Most grants are awarded via calls for proposals (CFPs).
-RWJF also accepts brief proposals for projects to solving health and health care problems.
+RWJF also accepts brief proposals for projects to solving health and healthcare problems.
 Health Beyond Healthcare: Housing addresses RWJF’s interest in building the integration of housing with health initiatives.
-List of recent grant awards. [url; RWJF]
+View a list of recent grant awards. [url; RWJF]

 Funder Affinity Groups

 Several funder collaboratives, or “affinity” groups, have formed to share information, build awareness, and in some cases pool funding to support healthy housing and community efforts.
 Although not all of the organizations listed provide funding, they may provide information on the foundations and corporate giving programs working in the healthy housing and community arena.
 The Grantseeker’s Guide to Foundation Affinity Groups provides a broader list of Affinity Groups, information about their focus areas, and strategies to help non-profits work with them. [url; Blue Avocado]

 Health and Housing Funders’ Forum

 Created to align philanthropic funding plans and priorities in the housing and health space.
 Fosters collaboration between philanthropic organizations to make a significant impact in the areas of healthy housing and healthy communities for vulnerable populations.
 Members help create a multidisciplinary impact in areas such as health equity, sustainability, housing and community development, and public health. [url; NCHH]

 BUILD Health Challenge